 CV: Click here.

-I am an instructor at the University of Auburn having recently been a visiting Research Fellow at Uppsala Universitet and the University of Southampton.
-Prior to this, I was a Marie Skłodowska-Curie fellow directing the Art & Ethics project at Southampton and, earlier still, a postdoctoral fellow at the Instituto de Investigaciones Filosóficas at UNAM.
+I am a Humboldt fellow at Universität Hamburg, where I am writing a monograph under contract with Oxford University Press.
+Before this, I was an aesthetics teaching postdoc and instructor at the University of Auburn, a visiting Research Fellow at Uppsala Universitet and the University of Southampton, a Marie Skłodowska-Curie fellow directing the Art & Ethics project at Southampton, and a postdoctoral research fellow at the Instituto de Investigaciones Filosóficas at UNAM.
 I completed my PhD at the University of Michigan in 2016.
-From January 2022, I will be a Humboldt fellow at Universität Hamburg, where I will be completing a monograph, Beyond Moralism, under contract with Oxford University Press.
+I am Programme Chair for the ASA’s annual meeting in 2022 with Sandy Shapshay.

-I was born in West Berlin and grew up both on England’s South Coast and in Nordrhein-Westfalen, Germany.
+I was born in West Berlin and grew up both in the South of England and in Nordrhein-Westfalen, Germany.
 Later, I studied philosophy at the University of Sheffield and returned there to complete an MA following a year teaching English in Valencia, Spain.
 I am the first in my family to attend university.

 I am married to Fown (pronunciation: ‘phone’) with whom I have three kids: Katharina, Kaspar, and Axel.
-We have two dogs named Beverly and Matilda who are even cuter than they sound.
+We have two dogs named Beverly and Matilda.

 As for pronouncing my name, it rhymes with ‘pills, tennis, beer’, which sounds like a fun time.
 I go by ‘Nils’.